JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

       request=GetFeature&
       typeName=namespace:featuretype&
       maxFeatures=N&
-      sortBy=property+D
+      sortBy=<attribute>+D

-There is no obligation to use ``sortBy`` with ``maxFeatures`` in a GetFEature request, but they can work effectively together to help manage the returned selection of features.
+There is no obligation to use ``sortBy`` with ``maxFeatures`` in a GetFeature request, but they can be used together to manage the returned selection of features more effectively.

 To restrict a GetFeature request by attribute rather than feature, use the ``propertyName`` key in the form ``propertyName=property``.
 You can specify a single property, or multiple properties separated by commas.
-To search for a single property in all features, use the following:
+To search for a single property in all features, the following request would be required:

 .. code-block:: xml